PrestoPalette/PrestoPalette-Packaging/Fedora/README.md

 ```

 ## Installing from unofficial copr PPA into a Centos Docker image
 This is here for historical purposes.
-The copr repository still exists, but you shouldn't use it.
-You should use the official repositories mentioned above.
+The copr repository still exists, but you should try to use the official repositories mentioned above.

-Fedora copr is an [un-official PPA available here](https://copr.fedorainfracloud.org/coprs/dagostinelli/prestopalette/)
+Fedora copr is an [un-official PPA available here](https://copr.fedorainfracloud.org/coprs/dagostinelli/prestopalette/)  It is still automatically maintained.
+It pulls the source code from github and automatically rebuilds.

 ```
 yum install -y epel-release yum-plugin-copr